-The Annual Report for the Funds for the fiscal year ended July 31, 2021 is a separate document and the respective financial statements and accompanying notes appearing therein are incorporated by reference into this SAI.
-You may request a copy of the Funds' Annual Report at no charge by calling 1-800-617-0004 or through the Funds' website at www.fcf-funds.com.
+The Fund is newly organized and therefore has not yet had any operations prior to the date of this SAI.
+When available, you may request a copy of the Fund's Annual Report at no charge by calling 1-800-617-0004 or through the Fund's website at www.donoghueforlinesetfs.com.